 The GO!
-Program is an integral part of the training for every student enrolled at the College.
+Program is an integral part of training for every student enrolled at the College.
 Students failing to complete the requirements for the GO!
-Program are subject to payment of the full tuition rate for that semester.
-Students electing not to participate during the 2017-2018 academic year will pay respective on-campus and on-line tuition rates of \$857 and \$897 per credit hour.
+Program are subject to payment of the \$1,500 Exemption Fee for each semester the requirements are not met.
+Students choosing not to participate during the 2018-2019 academic year will pay the Exemption Fee for each semester in which they do not participate.